dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 Subclassing should be preferred to manipulating the prototype of built-ins, and proxies should be preferred over these two options.
 Ultimately it is up to you to pick the best option for your use case.
 In general terms, behavior reuse is better expressed through composition or proxies than subclassing, so use this feature with care.

-#### Guaranteed tail-call optimization
+#### Guaranteed Tail-call Optimization
 Many functional programming languages perform tail-call optimization.
 Tail-call optimization handles the conversion of certain recursive function calls into loops.
-This conversion avoid stack overflows.
+This conversion avoids stack overflows.
 JavaScript brings many functional features to the table, but this one was sorely missing until ECMAScript 2015.
 Certain algorithms are better expressed through recursion rather than loops.

 ```javascript
 function factorial(n) {